Sunday, December 21, 2008

-Dr. Hawass repeats his recent "discoveries" including pictures from the "Discovery" program about the finding of the mummy of King Hatshepsut in which a late nineteenth dynasty mummy of unknown woman "D" is represented as being the late seventeenth dynasty mummy of unknown woman "B".
-Though it appeared in his words that he was describing the correct mummy the unknown "D" was the one pictured in the book.
+The introduction of the book was by Dr. Zahi Hawass who repeats his finds including pictures from a television program about the finding of the mummy of King Hatshepsut in which a late 19 Dynasty mummy of unknown woman "D" is represented as being the late 17 Dynasty mummy of unknown woman "B", though it appeared in his words that he was describing the correct mummy but the unknown "D" was the one pictured in the book.